Since very few people are going to naturally find themselves Googling:

 - Only use pet medicine to treat pain for your furry friends

-- And remember to always follow the correct doses given to you by a professional veterinarian.
+- And remember always to follow the correct doses given to you by a professional veterinarian.

 Although…